 Mass data collection problems result in collective harms and private benefits thanks to the power imbalance between data-collecting companies and their users.
 Data trusts, a subcategory of data commons, provide independent, fiduciary stewardship of data to solve this problem.
-In this talk, we will be going over the problems of mass data collection, key elements of data trusts, their connection to data privacy, and some current real-life implementations of this innovation.
+In this talk, we address the problems of mass data collection, key elements of data trusts, their connection to data privacy, and some current real-life implementations of this innovation.

 We also discuss future directions that data trusts can take, including collective decision-making about how collectively produced data is used.
 Participants will have a clearer idea of the problems a data trust can solve and ways they could design their own data trust.